hadysata/KFUPM-semester-progress-bar/README.md

 - Add an informative title following the naming convention below.
 - Add a detailed description with the suggested solution if possible.
 - Select applicable labels after reading each label's description.
-- Try to label the issue priority to the best of your knowledge.

 ### Creating a New Branch

-If you want to start working on a new feature/fix a bug, create a new branch with a descriptive title preceded with your name as `@yourname/new-feature-title`.
+If you want to start working on a new feature/fix a bug, create a new branch with a descriptive title preceded by your name as `@yourname/new-feature-title`.

-_Note: branch names ar all small case separated by a dash `-`, e.g. `@hady/twitter-api-migration`_
+_Note: branch names are all small cases separated by a dash `-`, e.g. `@hady/twitter-api-migration`_

 ### Conventions